-IMPORTANT: Attendance at the Final Presentation event is mandatory.
-Students who fail to attend and participate in the Final Presentation event may receive less than a C grade in the course.
+IMPORTANT: Students must participate in all aspects of the Final Presentation in order to receive greater than a C- grade in the course.
+Attendance at the presentation event is mandatory.

 Learning Outcomes Assessment

 A typical laboratory exercise will consist of foundational reading and exercises, the experiment itself with data collection, analysis, and reporting components.
 From these activities each student's percentages will be averaged to obtain a course percentage; the course grade will be computed from the percentage using the grading scale shown below.